Flashcards in AIP Deck (67):

 a. alt fuel carried

-b. able to nav to AD and Alt using area nav, radio nav or visual ref by day
+b. able to nav to AD and Alt using area nav or radio nav

 1- positive fix within 3nm of AD